Actress Sienna Miller angry at British phone-hacking case details

 He told the jury she had said: “Hi.
 It’s me.
 Can’t speak.
 I‘m at the Groucho (club) with Jude.
 I love you.”

 “That’s how I would have ended my phonecalls to him.
 It’s been turned into a titillating piece of information.
-I regret it’s allowed to be analysed the way it has.”
+I regret it’s allowed to be analyzed the way it has.”

 The 32-year-old actress, who appeared in the “Layer Cake” and “Alfie” films, described Craig as her best friend but later said: “Whether or not I was in a relationship with Daniel Craig at the time, it was a very brief encounter.”